8 ways to negotiate a smaller rent increase at lease renewal time

 1. Understand how market-rate units work

 This is in contrast to rent-stabilized apartments, where landlords are only allowed to raise the rent by increments approved by the Rent Guidelines Board.
-For example, rent increases for a one-year lease starting on or after October 1st, 2021 and before September 30th, 2022 are frozen for the first six months, but can increase by 1.5 percent for the remaining six months.
-Two year leases can be increased by 2.5 percent.
+For example, rent increases for a one-year lease starting on or after October 1st, 2023, and before September 30th, 2024, can increase by 3 percent.
+Two-year leases can be increased by 2.75 percent in the first year and 3.20 percent in the second.

-With a market-rate apartment, if there are lots of people looking for a place to rent, as there are now, landlords are more inclined to raise the rent.
-In slower times they may be more inclined to offer renewals with small or no rent increases, or even offer an incentive to renew.
-That was what happened when the pandemic was at its worst in New York City.
+With a market-rate apartment, if lots of people are looking for a place to rent, landlords are more inclined to raise the rent.
+In slower times, they may be more inclined to offer renewals with small or no rent increases, or even offer an incentive to renew.

 Owners may consider a reasonable offer from a good tenant, but they also know they may be able to rent an apartment out at a higher price to an incoming tenant.